oscar-h64/calamity-admin-bot/README.md

 5. Run the executable to start the bot

 ## Contributing
-Issues and pull requests are always welcome - see [Contributing.md](Contributing.md)
+Issues and pull requests are always welcome - see [Contributing.md](Contributing.md) for more details